 Il Castle of Jerago is the perfect location for the organization of all kinds of private event or corporate with the use of its internal and external environments.
 Inside there are four communicating rooms and a fifth room with a total capacity of 180 invited approximately for placeé lunches and dinners.
 This splendid manor is still a private residence, so in its suggestive environments you can breathe, in addition to the great load of history, a familiar and peaceful atmosphere.

 You will be spoiled for choice in deciding in which environments to adapt the happy hours of the wedding reception, corporate event or your special day.
 Jerago Castle is a favorable environment for work, communication, conviviality.
 All our spaces are designed and adapted to facilitate your meetings and your work sessions.

 For the organization of outdoor events are available garden and court which can be set up for numerous business meetings, pleasant cocktails and convivial moments, in the shade of imposing centuries-old trees.

 These environments are equipped with a suggestive night lighting that makes the atmosphere even more characteristic when the sun goes down.

-The structure can accommodate up to a maximum of 220 people of 300 guests in the exteriors (court and gardens).
+The structure can accommodate up to a maximum of 220 people and 300 guests in the exteriors (court and gardens).

 A large kitchen with independent access from the courtyard will be made available to catering and allows you to work comfortably on site.

 The Castle of Jerago is one location which contributes to the fulfillment of the client's wishes.

 All rooms can be set up according to customer needs, with seating or buffet standing, with different types of babysitting, banqueting and floral decorations.
 An area dedicated to the cloakroom, accreditation and / or reception service is available upon request.

 At Castello di Jerago, excellent reception standards are guaranteed and the guarantee of an exclusive service of the highest level.